saibotsivad/saibotsivad.github.io/index.md

 * The [SDMP](https://sdmp.github.io/) is my attempt at making the internet a better, more secure place.
 	(See [Github](https://github.com/sdmp/sdmp.github.io))
-* You can take a JSON schema and turn it to Markdown, for auto-generation of human-readable documents.
+* You can take a [JSON schema](http://json-schema.org/) and turn it to Markdown, for auto-generation of human-readable specs.
 	(See [Github](https://github.com/tobiaslabs/json-schema-to-markdown))

+# Contributing

+I welcome all pull requests against any of my public repositories, and if you don't want to do that, you can

 # Articles